Supportive Care for Patients with Interstitial Lung Disease

 - Support and relieve the suffering of caregivers.

-Palliative care can provide:
+- Palliative care doctors

 The palliative care team supports caregivers as well as patients.
 Caregivers are included because they can become stressed and overwhelmed, putting them at increased risk for illness, depression, anxiety, and social isolation.
 A key part of palliative care is providing education and social/emotional support to caregivers.4